Zeverai/MCC-Station-Check/README.md

    -  Tablet is slow/old
    -  all operators have a mobil phone
    -  easier to use on small screen and input data much faster with thumb
--  SPA Application - React
+-  SPA
    -  Greatly reduce load times
    -  Condense Tedious Menus
    -  Speed up operator's ability to do station checks
 -  Clean Up UI
    -  Remove Picture Section, make jumbotron style header instead.
-   -  Make item more visible.
+   -  Make each item more visible.
-   -  Replace with better pictures.
+   -  Replace with better photos.
    -  Optimize for phones

 ## Production Goals